luxfi/cli/ARCHITECTURE.md

 }
 ```

-## Missing Functionality to Port from Avalanche
+## Missing Functionality to Port from Lux

 ### 1. Sovereign Chain Management
 ```go